t4d-gmbh/stubbed_versioning/README.md

 1. Use [git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) as single source of truth for the versioning
 1. Allow to include information about the version in the code-base itself
-1. Allow to run and address resulting issues of designated pre-release tests (and pot. other worklfows)
+1. Allow to run and address resulting issues of designated pre-release tests (and potentially other worklfows)
 1. Include the released state of the repository in the reference branch

 The combination of these requirements leads to a non-trivial version release workflow described below in [Requirements on release workflow](#requirements-on-release-workflow).

-This repository defines various github actions that lead you through a release workflow which asserts that the above defined requirements can be fulfilled.
+This repository defines various GitHub actions that lead you through a release workflow which asserts that the above defined requirements can be fulfilled.

 ## The version release pipeline

 Assume you want to release a new version, say `1.2.0`, based on HEAD of `main`.
-All you need to do it push the git tag `1.2.0-rc1` to github.
+All you need to do it push the git tag `1.2.0-rc1` to GitHub.

 The [initiate_version_stub.yml](.github/workflows/initiate_stub.yml) action
 will be triggered and create a new branch `release-1.2.0`, along with Pull Request to merge this